 Users can now enable COVID-19 exposure notifications directly in the Settings app on their iPhone.
 The process is as simple as just a few taps, including agreeing to the terms of the Public Health Agency.

-In states that already have a standalone application using the COVID-19 Exposure Notification API, those apps are still available and can run on their own.
-So far, Apple and Google say 25 states and territories, representing more than 55% of the population, are looking for solutions to the exposure notification system.
+In states that already have a dedicated application using the COVID-19 Exposure Notification API, those apps remain operational and can continue to function independently.
+For now, Apple and Google have reported that 25 states and territories, which account for more than 55% of the U.S. population, are actively seeking solutions to integrate the exposure notification system.

-For Android phones, Google will automatically create an app for users to download, so public health authorities will not need to create or maintain these apps themselves.
-Although this requires additional action by Android users, a Google spokesperson said the company believes this is the best way to get tools on as many different types of Android hardware as possible.
+For Android phones, Google will automatically create an app for users to download.
+Public health authorities will not need to create or maintain these apps.
+Although Android users need to take additional action, a Google spokesperson said the company believes this is the best way.
+It allows tools to reach as many types of Android hardware as possible.

 New Approach – Exposure Notifications Express System

-Google and Apple’s new approach allows health officials to submit a “configuration file” that shows how information about potential exposure can be triggered.
-We will advise you on what action to take and any other contact information that may be included—their area.
+Google and Apple’s new approach allows health officials to submit a “configuration file” that triggers information about potential exposure.
+They will guide you on the actions to take and provide any additional contact information related to the area.
 Apple and Google say it is much easier than creating an app while still ensuring people’s privacy and security.